Leadership | Innovation | Vision | Engagement

 - Favorite Movie?
 I watch Indiana Jones movies whenever they are on

-Katie serves as the Board Leadership/ALICAP Administrative Assistant, providing support and assistance to the board leadership department, as well as the director of ALICAP/insurance.
+Katie serves as a Board Leadership Associate, providing support services and coordination for Board Leadership events and initiatives.
 Katie was raised on a family-owned cattle ranch northwest of Mullen where she graduated in 2016.
 She then went on to Doane University and studied Health & Society.
 Katie enjoys spending time with family and friends, traveling, trying new restaurants, and spending time outdoors.

 - Why do you do what you do?
 Working for the association grants me the opportunity to pursue a career that incorporates the ability to support education with my passion for helping others.

 - Favorite Teacher?
 Too many favorites to pick from… Mrs. Hardin (science), Mrs. Brost (FCS), Mrs. Marks (2nd grade), the list goes on!

 - School Mascot?
 Broncos

 - Favorite School Lunch?
 Last day of school when they would grill hamburgers!

 - Favorite place to eat in Nebraska, and name someone famous sitting at your table?
 Red's Cafe (in Mullen) with Dolly Parton